 - Misunderstandings

 - Political influences

 - Past experiences

 - Pricing

 - Current supplier

 - Competition

 - Fear of unknown

 - The media

+- Lack of authority.
+Not the decision maker

 - Failure to recognize value

 - Laziness ~ Inertia

 Objections are inevitable in sales.
 Don't get angry or defensive.
 Accept that they are a part of the process.